nicholasjng/ode-explorer/README.md

 # Planned features [WIP]

-Some more feature plans that are in the mix for this library (again, feel free to request more features):
+Some more feature plans that are in the mix for this library:

-* Hamiltonian Systems
 * Visualizations, Dashboard
 * GPU support with JAX / XLA
 * More builtin callbacks / metrics